-Hormone Levels Likely Influence A Woman's Risk Of Alzheimer's.
-But Exactly How?
+Hormone Levels Likely Influence A Woman's Risk Of Alzheimer's, But How?

 There's new evidence that a woman's levels of female sex hormones, including estrogen and progesterone, can influence her risk of Alzheimer's and other forms of dementia.